 Please note: the inclusion of a website in the below list does not represent an endorsement but rather a starting point for readers to explore new possible resources.

 For a quick overview of the symptoms of dyscalculia in French, visit the Dyscalculie section of the Fédération française des Dys.
-The page is quite short but a nice feature is the optional audio that makes the text more accessible to visitors with dyslexia.
+The page is quite short but a nice feature is optional audio that makes the text more accessible to visitors with dyslexia.

 The BVL (German Association for Dyslexia and Dyscalculia) website includes a similar breadth of information on dyscalculia and also lists regional contacts for support groups as well as email contacts for those wanting to know more about dyslexia and dyscalculia.